alfmep/libujson/README.md

 - Supports JSON Schema validation, JSON schema version 2020-12.
 - Test utility to run the JSON patch test cases defined at https://github.com/json-patch/json-patch-tests (if configured with `-DBUILD_TESTS=True`).
 - Test utility to run the JSON parsing test cases defined at https://github.com/nst/JSONTestSuite (if configured with `-DBUILD_TESTS=True`).
+- Test utility to run the JSON Schema test cases defined at https://github.com/json-schema-org/JSON-Schema-Test-Suite (if configured with `-DBUILD_TESTS=True`).
 - Doxygen generated API documentation.
 - Support for a "relaxed" format of JSON documents, but uses strict format (RFC8259) as default.
   In relaxed format, the following is allowed in JSON documents: